tubesurf/LFE/README.md

 zip debian0415039.zip module.dwarf /boot/System.map-$(uname -r)
 ```

-Now that you know the profile or have been able to generate a profile you can run a number of plugins against the data and start your anaylsis, voliatity have a helpful command reference at https://github.com/volatilityfoundation/volatility/wiki/Command-Reference.
-The following just providles a example of running the linux_banner plugin:
+Now that you know the profile or have been able to generate a profile you can run a number of plugins against the data and start your analysis, volatility have a helpful command reference at https://github.com/volatilityfoundation/volatility/wiki/Command-Reference.
+The following just provides a example of running the linux_banner plugin:
 ```
 python ./vol.py --profile=Linuxdebian0415039x64 -f ../dump.mem linux_banner
 Volatility Foundation Volatility Framework 2.6.1
 Linux version 4.15.0-39-generic (buildd@lcy01-amd64-012) (gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.10)) #42~16.04.1-Ubuntu SMP Wed Oct 24 17:09:54 UTC 2018 (Ubuntu 4.15.0-39.42~16.04.1-generic 4.15.18)
 ```

-## Plugin walkthrough<a name=code/>
+## Plugin walk-through<a name=code/>

-The following section is a walkthrough of the plugin created to determine if a process had more than one library exporting the same symobol.
+The following section is a walk-through of the plugin created to determine if a process had more than one library exporting the same symbol.

-As discussed earlier the main parts of plugin are for a process undertake the following:
+As discussed earlier the main parts of the plugin are for a process undertake the following:
 * determine the libraries mapped into the address space
-* for the address space that is marked read and execuatable check if the liabry was paged into memory at the time
+* for the address space that is marked read and execuatable check if the library was paged into memory at the time
 * thus check for a valid elf header
 * if the elf header is valid then extract out all the valid symbols of the library
 * store the symbols associated with that library and repeat for each library